butenkos/ad-adviser/README.md

 ### database-mock-service
 has no business logic, just runs H2 in-memory database, which is being populated with a small set of predefined data.

+### managing-app
+allows to send 'reload cache' and 'reload configuration' commands to all running instances of ad-sdk-adviser

 ## Some more implementation details
 there are just two tables in the database - one for storing the data, and the other is for different instances of the application to register themself in the cluster<br/>
 For simplicity, such data as, for example, date-time of completed batch job and reference for ad networks names, country codes etc are not stored in the DB.